ringcentral/ringcentral-add-in-framework-js/demos/asana/README.md

 ## Step.2 Set Up Environment Info

-Firstly, we want to create a `OAuth App` on https://github.com/settings/developers.
-In app creation page, fill `Authorization callback URL` with `https://xxxx.ngrok.io/oauth-callback`.
-Note: `Homepage URL` isn't important, you can fill it with a dummy url.

-After it's created, we'll see `ClientId` and let's also generate a `ClientSecret`.
+Firstly, we want to create a new app on https://app.asana.com/0/developer-console.
+After it's created, we'll see `ClientId` and `ClientSecret`.

 There are several OAuth-related fields in `.env` need to be set.